luojeff/APCS1-Final-Project/README.md

 ####Features in developmentt
   + Syntax support for HTML
   + Cutting and copying a region.
-Currently, <b>Copy</b> copies the text in the entire region.
+Currently, <b>Copy</b> copies the text in the entire text area.
   + Tabs (for multiple files)
   + Manually set keybinds
   + Figure out how to recolor html code after deletions are made